Set up a company using our checklist

 5. Business premises

-Many businesses – particularly services industries – will start off from home, and this can help to keep costs down.
+Many businesses, particularly service industries, start out from home, which can help keep costs down.
 However, even for people who work alone, they will often benefit from office environments where they can share ideas with other entrepreneurs, and co-working spaces that cater to this need are currently thriving.

 Even when a business expands, hot-desking in a co-working space can provide for multiple colleagues to work in the same office, albeit shared with other businesses.
 But at some point, a dedicated office may be required.